hpc-uk/sc17-hpccarpentry-bof/README.md

 ### Course and module design

-Discussion groups will work to design an HPC Carpentry course and specify which modules should be included to understand what formats HPC Carpentry could be rpesented in and what different lessons/modules need to be included and in what order.
+Discussion groups will work to design an HPC Carpentry course and specify which modules should be included to understand what formats HPC Carpentry could be presented in and what different lessons/modules need to be included and in what order.

 ### Ongoing Support and Community Integration